 This ground chicken soup is the ultimate winter warmer or comfort meal for autumn and fall.
-Loaded with fillings ingredients like baby potatoes, carrot, and chicken broth, this cozy soup will be an instant hit.
+Loaded with filling ingredients like baby potatoes, carrots, and chicken broth, this cozy soup will be an instant hit.

 If you want a quick and easy comforting bowl of soup, look no further than this chicken and potato soup.
 Taking no longer than thirty minutes from scratch, it’s a warming appetizer or lazy winter dinner.

-This is a budget-friendly recipe that can be made ahead or made in batches, and it’s also healthier than soups containing pork or beef.
+This budget-friendly ground chicken recipe can be made ahead or made in batches, and it’s also healthier than soups containing pork or beef.
 You can easily tweak the herbs and spices to suit your personal preferences, whether you like a touch of heat with smoked paprika or a hearty serving of wilted spinach.